jbdelete/UFDEV/Readme.md

 1. Clone the the repository the first time.\
   **$ git clone https://github.com/jbdelete/UFDEV.git**
 2. Change directory to\
-  **$ cd UFDEV/install/linux\**
+  **$ cd UFDEV/install/linux**\
+3 Run the install script.
+  **$ bash ufdev.sh**
+   It will ask:
+   	**Please Enter Path to the directory that contains UFDEV:**
+   Enter the parent directory of UFDEV without trailing slash.
+   The scriot will print the directory you eneterd and ask you to verify:
+   	**Is this the correct parent directory?(y,n)**
+   If the answer is yes then the script will print the MATLABPATH string and instruct you to:
-  Run the install script and enter the parent directory of UFDEV.
-Copy and paste the MATLABPATH string to the end of your ~/.bashrc
+   	**Copy this path and paste to the end of your ~/.bashrc file.**
-  Close the current bash terminal and open a new one.
+   Copy and paste the MATLABPATH string to the end of your ~/.bashrc Close the current bash terminal and open a new one.
 This will echo the paths in the string you just added to your bashrc.
    After each path it should print "is a Directory".
-3. Add your identity.\
+4. Add your identity.\
 	**$ git config --global user.name "John Doe"**\
 	**$ git config --global user.email johndoe@example.com**
-4. Add your editor\
+5. Add your editor\
 	**$ git config --global core.editor emacs**

 # Using git